zhangchbin/OnlineLabelSmoothing/README.md

     ```

 ## Other realated implementation
-Thanks to the re-implementation in [code](https://github.com/Kurumi233/OnlineLabelSmoothing)
+Thanks to the re-implementation in [code](https://github.com/Kurumi233/OnlineLabelSmoothing) and [code](https://github.com/ankandrew/online-label-smoothing-pt)